 Ascended Meme: In chapter 74, Excalibur sings his little song which up until that point was only heard in the anime.
 All together now!
 "Excalibuuur~!
 Excalibuuur~!"

-As Long as It Sounds Foreign: The library contains a book titled, "Dzien dobry, Nie ma za co," which translates to, "Good day, I don't have what too."
+As Long as It Sounds Foreign: The library contains a number of books with foreign titles, for example, "Dzień dobry, Nie ma za co," which is Polish for "Hello, you're welcome."

 As Long as There Is Evil: In manga finale, Crona tells Maka that Asura, the embodiment of fear, cannot be killed as long as there is fear in the world.
 This is why they proceed to seal him on the Moon instead, and it is likely that Lord Death sealed Asura under Death City in the first place for the same reason.

 The anime pretty much has the same stance.
 Sure they beat Asura and destroy him.
 But he claims as long as there's madness and fear he'll never truly be gone.
 Maka counters however that as long as people have courage, there will always be a way to drive him back.

 Awesome, but Impractical: Excalibur, who is something of an Infinity+1 Sword, has an insane amount of unreasonable demands that he makes to the point that people decide that his power is totally not worth it.

 Though, he was willing to cut down his list of 1,000 unreasonable demands to a still-unreasonable 800 demands just so that someone would use him.
 Presumably, a very persuasive meister could negotiate him down to something manageable.

 Awesome but ANNOYING really.
 And so awesome, in fact, that in a failure student claims him and becomes THE BEST MEISTER in the school.
 The weapon form itself is exceedingly practical and easy to use, and extremely awesome.
 It's just the PERSONALITY that makes it unmanageable.